wanderwaltz/wanderwaltz.github.io/_posts/2022-02-21-UIResponder-notes.md

 ----

-### _Followup to the previous question.
+### _Follow-up to the previous question.
 How exactly `UITouch` events are processed in the responder chain?
 Each `UIResponder` can handle touches.
 Does this mean that touch handling always stops on the first responder object encountered?
 How does `pointInside` and `hitTest` fit into that scheme?_

 This is actually two separate questions for the price of one.